-According to the American Immigration Council, Oklahoma is home to 218,432 immigrants.
-The percentage of change increase of foreign born population increased by 65.8% between 2000-2013 according to the Migration Policy Institute.
+According to the American Immigration Council as of 2015, Oklahoma is home to 235,350 immigrants.
+The foreign-born population in our state increased 65.8% between 2000 and 2013, according to the Migration Policy Institute.
 As these numbers rise, the need for English language instruction and citizenship and immigration services continues to increase.

-Statewide, literacy programs have reported increases of 40%-60% increase in services to speakers of other languages.
-To meet this growing need, the Oklahoma Department of Libraries, in collaboration with libraries and literacy programs in three selected communities, launched a citizenship and immigration project.
+To meet this growing need, the Oklahoma Department of Libraries, in collaboration with libraries and literacy programs launched a citizenship and immigration project.

 The term Citizenship Corner is being used across the country to indicate an area designated to serve non-native speakers.
 Grant sites established Citizenship Corners in ten libraries and one partner location in Oklahoma.
 These areas are marked with banners and displays and are equipped with computers with bookmarked websites, United States Citizenship and Immigration Services materials, and other materials that may be of interest.

 Libraries and literacy programs currently funded and participating in the citizenship project include:

 - Great Plains Literacy Council and Southern Prairie Library System, serving Harmon and Jackson counties;

 - Bartlesville Public Library Literacy Services and Bartlesville Public Library;